dfjdejulio/Knowed/README.md

  * [ ] WebSQL
 * [ ] crazy shit
  * [ ] WebGL?
+ * [ ] Add "KnowedJSContext" that sets up a JSContext with a set of utility objects and wraps it for execution in a background thread?
+Could be tricky.
+Could be useful.
 * [x] start using issue tracker for planning

 Usage